-- a) footnote any references to the work of others - b) provide a list of sources you used to write your paper at the end a bibliography
+- footnote any references to the work of others - provide a list of sources you used to write your paper at the end of the bibliography.

-Students are required to show sources (ie, references) when they use others' work in any component of assessment.
+Students are required to show sources (ie. references) when they use others' work in any component of assessment.
 For example, in a written assignment, if you use ideas discussed in books, websites, journal articles and so on, the authors of the articles must be acknowledged in the text and in the bibliography.